 While there are many similarities between the models you’ll find as you choose an option, if you’re a light user, a 250W electric bike conversion kit will do just fine.
 If however, you live in Sydney, Hobart, or any other hilly parts, you might want to consider a 700-1000W e-bike conversion kit as it provides more power for navigation in difficult terrains.

 Where will your e-bike motor go?

 As far as decisions go, you’ll need to decide where your motor will go.
 If you’re going with a less complicated 250-350W installation, the front-wheel motor is perfect for you.
-This is because most suspension forks are not designed to accommodate high pressure on the front-wheels even though they’re an infinitely easier fix compared to e-bike conversion kits with a rear-wheel motor.
+This is because most suspension forks are not designed to accommodate high pressure on the front wheels even though they’re an infinitely easier fix compared to e-bike conversion kits with a rear-wheel motor.

-On the other hand, if your bike comes with a 750W – 1000W motor, as well as a steel or aluminum frame, then an electric bike conversion kit with a rear-wheel motor will do just fine.
+On the other hand, if your bike comes with a 750W – 1000W motor, as well as a steel or aluminium frame, then an electric bike conversion kit with a rear-wheel motor will do just fine.

 Putting it together?

 At this point, you’re probably content to be done with all the think-work and looking forward to getting your hands dirty.
 The first step is to remove the front or rear wheel depending on where the hub will go.
 All you need to do is loosen the brake cable and the quick release lever in that order.

 Switch the wheel from the kit with your old one, use a washer to prevent the free-wheel from creating friction.
 Install the new wheel using all the appropriate washers on the freewheel as well as on the other side to prevent any accidents during use.
 Also, as you run the electrical wires across the frame of your new hybrid, you’ll need to secure them with a zip tie to prevent damage and loss.